Lank891/pf2e-kingmaker-tools/README.md

 - Some custom buildings.
 - Activity item bonuses from buildings are calculated from all cities, not only active city + capital.
 - Fame is now Crisis Points and is generated on critical failures instead of on critical successes.
+- Control DC has no penalty for size, size instead limits lidership activities if not enough towns are present; if not met the amount of lidership activities is halved.
+- Invested lidership role bonus is applied only to lidership activities.

 ## Licensing